History Files

 c.2112 BC

-The Semitic kings of the new dynasty at Ur, Ur-Gur/Ur-Engur and Dungi (probably Ur-Nammu and Shulgi of the Third Dynasty, so dating this event), rebuild the temples and city walls at Nippur along the same lines as the earlier work of Naram-Sin of Agade.
+The Semitic-speaking kings of the new dynasty at Ur, Ur-Nammu and Shulgi, rebuild the temples and city walls at Nippur along the same lines as the earlier work of Naram-Sin of the Akkadian empire.

 With the collapse of Sumerian civilisation and the fall of Ur, Nippur is briefly occupied by invading Elamites before becoming a possession of the Amorite kingdom of Isin.
 The city seems to suffer some damage from the occupation but also gains recognition from the Elamites.